 Earlier in 2019, innovative LED lights maker Rayzr expanded their portfolio with a trio known as the Rayzr MC series RGBWW LED soft panels.
 And recently, I got a chance to review the “baby” LED of the bunch – the Rayzr MC 100.
 You can read more about the rest of the MC Series in this post here.

-My review herein won’t be as technical as some of you may want, but I am not a very technical guy, and will give you my experience using the Rayzr MC100 as one of our main LED lights on a feature film I had the privilege of 2nd ACing (and co- exec producing) back in May.
+My review herein won’t be as technical as some of you may want, but I am not a very technical guy, and will give you my experience using the Rayzr MC100 as one of our main LED lights on a feature film I had the privilege of 2nd ACing (and co- exec producing) back in May (see the trailer below).
 Related to this you can check out my previous reviews of the Sigma 18-35mm cine zoom we used on the shoot and the Teradek Bolt 500 LT.

 Belated as this review is, I hope it is of help to those looking for an affordable, compact, and most of all, quality RGBWW LED panel.
 Because the Rayzr MC100 sure is one of the finest out there.